saranovak/Portfolio/README.md

 - Sales Internship | Sano Kompani DOOEL, Bitola, North Macedonia  06.2018-09.2018

-    Worked with sales representatives
+    Assist the sales team in daily activities and with product launch information

     Conduct research to find potential customers and create promotion plans

-    Analyzed reports from the stores and presenting
+    Analyzed reports from the stores and present

-    Assist the sales team in daily activities, product launch information

 ### Projects